tencentyun/intlcloud-documents/yehe_doc/移动应用/腾讯移动推送/常见问题/Android 常见问题_intl_en.md

 ### What callbacks are supported by vendor-specific channels?
-- Mi channel supports arrival callback and passthrough but not click callback.
+- The Mi channel supports arrival callback and passthrough but not click callback.
-- Huawei channel supports click callback (custom parameters required) and passthrough (custom parameters ignored) but not arrival callback.
+- The Huawei channel supports click callback (custom parameters required) and passthrough (custom parameters ignored) but not arrival callback.
-- Meizu channel supports arrival callback and click callback but not passthrough.
+- The Meizu channel supports arrival callback and click callback but not passthrough.
-- vivo channel supports click callback but not arrival callback or passthrough.
+- The Vivo channel supports click callback but not arrival callback or passthrough.
-- OPPO channel does not support click callback, arrival callback, or passthrough.
+- The OPPO channel does not support click callback, arrival callback, or passthrough.

 >Note: if you need to get parameters through the click callback or redirect to a custom page, you can use the intent to do so.